chloekeenan/Project-2/README.md

 - (https://codeinstitute.net/ie/) was used for inspiration for the project by following the Love Maths tutorial.

 - (https://www.w3schools.com/colors/colors_picker.asp) was used to find the HEC color code.

+- The Book 'JavaScript for Dummies' by Chris Minnick and Eva Holland was used to learn the basics of JavaScript.

 - I would like to also credit the amazing tutors at The Code Institute for all of their help.